What is Influencer Marketing?

 - Pala Casino Resort and SpaAll types of brands use influencers in order to strengthen their marketing efforts, and casinos are no different!
 This upscale spa/casino utilized Instagram influencers to produce beautiful, stylized shots promoting their resort — and it worked!
 The influencers in attendance had a reach of over 28 million people and generated over 1,000 new Facebook likes for the resort.

 - ThredUPInfluencer campaigns don’t always revolve around static photos for the ‘gram.
-Video testimonials, reviews, and hauls are also a key part of effective marketing strategies.
+Video testimonials, reviews, and hauls are great ways to show social proof and are a key part of effective marketing strategies.
 ThredUP partnered with Reelio to create influencer videos and generated over 2 million impressions in the process.
 Pretty crazy, huh?

 There are loads of influencer campaign examples out there already from big brands that you can make your own.

 Want to become an influencer?

 If you’re a creative who has considered becoming an influencer, there are platforms that will help you get your feet wet.
 Some of these services don’t even require members to have a large following, making it a viable option even for newbies who are just working with brands for the first time.